4 Signs Your Water Treatment Plant Needs An Upgrade

 Water filtration systems will age, break, or become overwhelmed by the volume and type of water they’re asked to clean.
 You may want to consider a plant upgrade or renovation.
-Wychwood Water can give you a quote, free of charge, for whatever you’re planning to install or improve.
+Wychwood Water can give you a free water filtration consultation, for whatever you’re planning to install or improve.
 In the meantime, here are four common signs that your water treatment plant isn’t performing that you should look out for.

 Is your system stalling, pumping slowly, or producing cloudy or discoloured output water?
 If so, your machines may be taking on more water than they can handle.
 This can happen with both wastewater and feed water processing.
 You might see overloading if new tanks or machinery which draws on a filtration source have been added to an existing system without more filtration capacity being installed.
 It can also be the sign of a system that needs maintenance, part replacement, or a filter change, as a dirty or contaminated system reduces flow.

 Try lowering the rate of input, reducing water pressure, or installing more processing equipment.
 A good preventative maintenance schedule (including a set schedule for changing the filters in reverse osmosis machinery) can help you avoid blockages and overloading.